techstackmedia/react-front-to-back/dynamic-values-and-lists-in-jsx.md

 To set up the project on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/techstackmedia/react-front-to-back`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `react-front-to-back`
 3. Install dependencies: `npm install` or `yarn install`
 4. Start the development server: `npm start` or `yarn start`